sparkfun/OpenLog_Artemis_Geophone_Logger/HOOKUP.md

 We need to solder two lengths of stranded hook-up wire to the geophone pins.
 This is best done at the same time as when you solder on the damping resistor.

 Keep the wires short.
-1500mm / 6" should be more than enough.
+150mm / 6" should be more than enough.
 After soldering the wires to the geophone pins, twist the wires together (to help minimise noise) and then strip the ends so they can be inserted into the latch terminals on the Qwiic PT100.

 ## Connect the geophone to the Qwiic PT100

-The Qwiic PT100 is designed to measure temperature using a 100Ω Platinum Resistance Thermometer.
+The Qwiic PT100 is designed to measure temperature very accurately using a 100Ω Platinum Resistance Thermometer.
 However, the heart of the Qwiic PT100 is the ADS122C04
 24-bit analog-to-digital converter (ADC) which is perfect for digitizing the signal from the geophone.
 It has a differential input as well as adjustable gain (x1 to x128), which we can use to amplify the small signals from the geophone.